 It’s not uncommon to discover that someone else has already claimed your Google Business Profile — this could be a former employee, marketing agency, or even an automatic claim by someone unaffiliated.
 Thankfully, Google allows you to request access to take back control.

 Before moving forward, ensure you have access to any supporting documentation (like utility bills or business licenses) in case Google requires verification during the appeal process.
+If you’ve experienced account issues or a sudden suspension, check out our guide to fixing and preventing profile suspensions so you can resolve them quickly and avoid losing control of your listing.

 How to Submit an Ownership Request